SoliantMike/FM-JSON-Script-Parameters/README.md

 Now, any time you need to pass a script parameter when calling a script, all you need to do is feed it JSON as a parameter.
 Then in your script, call the custom function in an If script step.
 If there was any evaluation error, it will return a non-zero result that evaluates as true, where you can show a custom dialog and exit the script if you wish.
 Otherwise, a zero result equates to false, where you can continue in your script.

+You can also pass JSON Objects and Arrays as parameters.
+Passing in an Object allows you to easily create three dimensional arrays of data and makes them easy to consume.

 The custom functions used can be downloaded here<br />
 https://github.com/SoliantMike/FM_Custom-Functions/blob/master/JsonToVars.txt<br />
 https://github.com/SoliantMike/FM_Custom-Functions/blob/master/GetErrorDesc_en.txt

-Read more here: <a href="https://www.soliantconsulting.com/blog/">https://www.soliantconsulting.com/blog/</a>
+Read more here: <a href="https://www.soliantconsulting.com/blog/filemaker-while-function/">https://www.soliantconsulting.com/blog/filemaker-while-function/</a>

 (blog post coming soon)